-All cmd-based applications on systems with the readline module also provide bash-like history list editing. cmd2 makes a third type of history access available, consisting of these commands:
+All cmd-based applications on systems with the readline module also provide bash-like history list editing. cmd2 makes a third type of history access available with the history command:

-Quitting the application
+1.3.8 Quitting the application

 cmd2 pre-defines a quit command for you.
 It's trivial, but it's one less thing for you to remember.